Interview on Szesc Strun Swiata (Poland, 2021) by Radek Wieczorek

 The students have lessons also with Petrit Ceku (chamber music), David Bergmuller (Renaissance and baroque Lute, Theorbo, Chitarrone, Baroque guitar) and Hugo Gonzalez Zurita (improvisation, repertoire after 1950 and didactic).
 So, I think it’s very attractive for students.
 Every years we are inviting at least 2 guests for a masterclass.
-Last time we had the honor to guest Maestro Manuel Barrueco.
+Last time we had an honor to welcome Maestro Manuel Barrueco.

 Since 2013, we have also a biennial guitar week, usually in April, with lessons, lectures, workshop and thematic concerts played by our students.
-In the edition 2022, we are going to premiere a new piece for ensemble commissioned to Roberto Sierra.
+In the edition of 2022, we are going to premiere a new piece for guitar ensemble commissioned from Roberto Sierra.